AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 each line synthesizing the coverage status of all the instructions generated for this line.
 This mapping relies on debug information, so sources must be compiled with :option:`-g` for this to work.
 There is no further compilation requirement for object coverage alone.
-However, if :ref:`source coverage analysis <scov>` is to be performed as well, the whole process is simpler if the same compilation options are used and they have to be strictly controlled for the source level criteria.

 Once your application is built, the analysis proceeds in two steps: |gcvrun|
 is used to produce execution traces, then |gcvcov| to generate coverage